euwbah/n-edo-lattice-visualiser/README.md

-# 11-limit lattice visualizer for 31 edo
+# 11-limit lattice visualizer for 22/31edo

 ![img.png](img.png)

 ## How to use

 Works right out of the box with https://github.com/euwbah/microtonal-seaboard.
-Simply run the microtonal-seaboard application, then open https://euwbah.github.io/31edo-lattice-visualiser/.
+Simply run the microtonal-seaboard application, then open https://euwbah.github.io/n-edo-lattice-visualiser/.

 ## What is happening?